 It was common knowledge in early modern England that sexual desire was malleable, and could be increased or decreased by a range of foods – including artichokes, oysters and parsnips.
 This book argues that these aphrodisiacs were used not simply for sexual pleasure, but, more importantly, to enhance fertility and reproductive success; and that at that time sexual desire and pleasure were felt to be far more intimately connected to conception and fertility than is the case today.
 It draws on a range of sources to show how, from the sixteenth to the eighteenth centuries, aphrodisiacs were recommended for the treatment of infertility, and how men and women utilised them to regulate their fertility.
 Via themes such as gender, witchcraft and domestic medical practice, it shows that aphrodisiacs were more than just sexual curiosities – they were medicines which operated in a number of different ways unfamiliar now, and their use illuminates popular understandings of sex and reproduction in this period.

-We can see this clearly from just two observations recorded in medical treatises.
+We can see these ideas clearly from just two observations recorded in medical treatises.
 These cases also show that both men and women suffered and were treated similarly.
 In Nicholas Culpeper’s edition of Lazarus Riverius’ medical book we find a rather sad woman who asks for a prescription of aphrodisiacs to help her have children.
 Riverius described her as suffering from a ‘Listlessness to Carnal Conjunction’ and wrote about her,

 Take Conserve of Eringos Root and of the Male Satyrion, of each one ounce.
 Orenge Rinds preserved in Honey six drams.
 One preserved Wal-nut.
 Confectio Alkermes, an half ounce.
 Amber Greese, flying Pismires, of each one scruple; Mosch, six grains.
 With Syrup of preserved Citrons, male al into an Electuary.
 Of which let her take before a light Supper the Quantity of a smal Chest-Nut, drinking a little Hippocras after it.
 There is nothing in the world more effectual in these cases, than to anoin the Region of the Womb, with Oly of flying Pismires, which is made after this manner.